Sector Ruminants

 Table 2: Suggested target parameters for Holstein Friesians

 Weighing is preferably done at the same moment as another management practice, like vaccination or moving.
-Plotting the obtained body weights directly in a graph (Figure 1) makes it easy to determine if the target weights (or heights) are being met and whether underperforming animals should be referred to as a specific group of animals or season.
-The trends of this data can provide insight on management or nutritional needs:
+Plotting the obtained body weights directly in a graph (Figure 1) makes it easy to identify performance trends, and to determine whether specific areas (e.g. certain groups of animals, seasons) need extra attention.

 Figure 1: Visualizing results by putting the gathered data in a graph